 Data Source Overview

-After clicking on a data source, users automatically navigate to the data source Overview tab, which contains the following sections:
+After selecting a data source, users are automatically brought to the data source Overview tab, organized into these sections:

 Documentation: Data Owners can provide additional documentation regarding their data source.
-If documentation has been created, it will be displayed in the center pane.
-Otherwise, this section will only display the data source name.
+If documentation has been created, it is displayed in the center pane.
+Otherwise, this section only displays the data source name.

 Connections: This section provides your SQL connection string and information for connecting the Immuta Query Engine to external analytics tools, including PySpark 1.6, PySpark 2.0, Python+Psycopg2, Python+pyodbc, R, and RStudio.

 Tags: This section lists tags associated with the data source.

 The Members tab lists users with access to this data source.
 It includes their name, email contact, how many days until their access expires, and their role (owner, subscribed, or expert).

 Policies can only be managed on this tab by the Data Owner; however, Data Users can see the policies in effect on this page.
 It lists the Subscriber policy as well as any Local and Global Data policies in effect for that source.